natewbrooks/lexicalanalyzer/README.md

 provide the relative filepath to the source program file to be analyzed.
 For example, `text/tricky.txt`
 4. The analyzer will then process the file and print each lexeme in the format `<line_num>:<char_pos>:'<token_type>' <value>`
 5. When the end of the file is reached, or an invalid character is processed, the analyzer's execution will stop.
-    - You will know the program ran successfully if you see the message `Lexical analysis on '{filename}.txt' complete`.
+    - You will know the program ran successfully if you see the message `Lexical analysis on '{filepath}' complete`.
         - Otherwise, the program will raise an error (e.g. `ValueError: Invalid symbol '!' at line 6, char 13`)

 ### Program Information